bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_GETSTYLEDTEXT <https://www.scintilla.org/ScintillaDoc.html#SCI_GETSTYLEDTEXT>`_

+.. method:: editor.getStyledTextFull(start, end) -> tuple

+   Retrieve a buffer of cells that can be past 2GB.
+   Returns the number of bytes in the buffer not including terminating NULs.

+   See Scintilla documentation for `SCI_GETSTYLEDTEXTFULL <https://www.scintilla.org/ScintillaDoc.html#SCI_GETSTYLEDTEXTFULL>`_

 .. method:: editor.canRedo() -> bool

    Are there any redoable actions in the undo history?